kohana/orm/guide/orm/relationships.md

 	protected $_belongs_to = array('[alias name]' => array());

 The **alias name** is what is used to access the related model in your code.
-If you had a `Post` model that belonged to a `User` modle and wished to use the default values of the `belongs_to` configuration then your code would look like this:
+If you had a `Post` model that belonged to a `User` model and wished to use the default values of the `belongs_to` configuration then your code would look like this:

 	protected $_belongs_to = array('user' => array());